suhasdotcom/utility-projects/config-reader/README.md

     @ValueIn(strings = {"He", "Him", "His"})
     public static volatile String hisPronouns;              // validates string for the list of values

-    @ValueIn(enums = ConfigurationFileSourceProvider.class) // Include all the values of this enum, values can be excluded using excludeEnums key public static volatile ConfigurationFileSourceProvider configurationFileSourceProvider;
+    @ValueIn(enums = ConfigurationFileSourceProvider.class) // Include all the values of this enum, values can be excluded using excludeEnums key (specified as an array) public static volatile ConfigurationFileSourceProvider configurationFileSourceProvider;
 }
 ```